ABOUT MILO STARR JOHNSON

 In 2007 she returned home to the Bay Area after over 2 decades in Los Angeles.
 She’d fallen in love with San Francisco guitarist Mark Zanandrea, a former high school sweetheart and longtime friend; she also needed to be closer to her aging parents.
 Discovering a music school right across the street from her home, she signed up for a theory class on whim.
 Milo got hooked after a few months of study.
 “I fell in love with the idea that I could convey emotions through music— not words, just music.“ After several years of immersion, taking classes at the San Francisco Community Music Center, private voice lessons with Raz Kennedy, singing in groups and at open mics, she commenced work on her debut album, The Perambulator, bringing all her knowledge of theater and film to the production.
 The album was co-produced with Zanandrea, who also played on it.

 The 2016 election of Donald Trump inspired Milo, like so many others, to make protest art.
 She chose poetry because of its directness.
-Midway through 2 years of research and writing the poems for the poem cycle, “Miss Experience White,” she knew it would have to be a podcast as well: an audio drama with cinematic production values.
+Midway through 2 years of obsessive research and writing the poems which eventually became the poem cycle Miss Experience White, she knew the finished work would have to be a podcast as well: an audio drama with cinematic production values.

 Milo has 7 new songs written for her next album.
-She hopes to release a single in 2024.
-Discover more about her creative process in this short interview with Fevers of the Mind.
+She hopes to release a single in 2025.